PermissionError/dbans-cli/README.md

 This token will be persisted in your local storage.
 You can view it at any time with `dbans token` or replace it.

+**IMPORTANT: `dbans export` and `dbans import` will not include the ban reasons.
+Therefore, use `dbans transfer` if you wish to preserve ban reasons when transferring bans.**

 ### Exporting: `dbans export <guildId> [outputFile]`
 Exports all bans from the given guild to a JSON array.
 If `outputFile` is not specified, the array will be printed to stdout.
 Sample output: `["00000000000000000", "00000000000000001"]`